Ongoing Services Division

 Ongoing workers assist families with developing a case plan for needed services for families and children.
 Services are offered to help solve issues to prevent abuse and neglect.
 The services may include such items as counseling, day care, evaluation, treatment, and referrals to other agencies.

-Court Liaison social workers work closely with the Juvenile Court magistrates, probation officers, and parents with unruly or delinquent teens.
-Social workers interview family members and make recommendations for community based interventions.
+They work closely with the Juvenile Court magistrates, probation officers, and parents with unruly or delinquent teens.
+Caseworkers interview family members and make recommendations for community based interventions.
 The staff rely heavily on family teams that meet to coordinate family members' and community professionals' efforts to help stabilize and improve the youth's behaviors.

 Family Team Meetings

 Family team meetings are coordinated to improve the care and protection of children by assessing strengths and needs, developing goals, and reviewing progress.
-Participants include family members, friends, support people, community specialists, and social workers.
+Participants include family members, friends, support people, community specialists, and caseworkers.